 The focus on Mrs Noah and her story could support work around other female historical figures, such as Grace Darling or Florence Nightingale.
-An excellent choice for an assembly and it would also sit nicely alongside the study of alternative traditional tales or mythical creature stories, topics on conservation or the water cycle and of course any discussions surrounding inclusivity.
+An excellent choice for an assembly Mrs Noah’s Pockets would also sit nicely alongside the study of alternative traditional tales or mythical creature stories, topics on conservation or the water cycle and of course any discussions surrounding inclusivity.

 Play a classical track in true Mayhew style and indulge in this stunning work of art.

 Mrs Noah’s Garden, the sequel is equally mesmerising.